Dunbeath air crash: The accident

-The aircraft and crew were on a VIP transport mission to RAF Reykjavik, specifically to fly Prince George, Duke of Kent, to Iceland.
-The aircraft took off from a seaplane base at RAF Invergordon on the Cromarty Firth at 13:05 GMT on Sunday 25 August 1942 in fog, which persisted.
+The aircraft took off from the seaplane base at RAF Invergordon on the Cromarty Firth in north East Scotland at 13:05 GMT on Sunday 25 August 1942 in fog, which persisted.
 The Sunderland, flying on instruments, veered off its planned flight path and crashed into the remote Eagle's Rock at 13:42 GMT.
 Fourteen of the fifteen crew and passengers, including the Duke of Kent, died in the crash.
 Sergeant Andrew Jack, the tail gunner, was the sole survivor.